vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 - `ticks` has been renamed to `show-ticks`.
 - `tick-labels` has been renamed to `ticks`.
 - `vertical` has been renamed to `direction="vertical"`.
+- `v-slider`'s `step` prop is now 0 by default instead of 1 in v2

 ### v-tabs

 - `v-tab-item` has been removed, use `v-window-item`

+### v-img

+- `contain` has been removed.
+It is the default behaviour now

+### v-menu

+- `rounded` prop has been removed.
+Apply a rounded css class to the menu content element instead. e.g. `.rounded-te`
+- `internal-activator` prop has been removed without replacement
+- `offset-y` and `offset-x` props have been removed.
+Use `offset` prop instead
+- `absolute` variant has been removed.
+For absolute positioning use css instead
+- `window.requestIdleCallback` and `window.cancelIdleCallback` need to be stubbed in tests, because `v-menu` uses them

+### v-skeleton-loader

+- This component hasn't been migrated to vuetify 3

+### v-snackbar

+- `action` slot was renamed to `actions`